WMBD-TV: Newscasts

-WMBD presently broadcasts 27 hours of news each week (with five hours each weekday and two hours each on Saturdays and Sundays).
+WMBD presently broadcasts 43 hours of news each week (with 8 hours each weekday and an hour and a half each on Saturdays and Sundays).
 The station does not produce morning newscasts on weekends.

 In April 2002, WMBD established a news share agreement with WYZZ.
 The arrangement resulted in the launch of a half-hour, prime time newscast on that station that was jointly produced by WMBD.
-Known as Fox 43 News at 9, the broadcast was originally seen every night.
-At some point in time, the weekend edition of the newscast was dropped.
+Known as Fox 43 News at 9, the broadcast is seen every night.
 The show did not have any direct competition in the time slot until June 5, 2006, when WEEK-TV launched its own weeknight-only prime time newscast on then-UPN affiliate WAOE.

 On March 2, 2009, WHOI consolidated its operations with WEEK-TV.
 As a result, there was a noticeable increase in viewership on WMBD since this left the market with only two unique news departments that cover the area.

 On May 7, 2015, beginning with the weekday noon newscast, the station became the first broadcast television station in the market to produce local news in full high definition.
 On the same day, WYZZ's weeknight 9 p.m. newscast was included in the upgrade and the station also began producing a two-hour weekday morning show for the Fox affiliate.
 Known as Good Day Central Illinois, the program can be seen from 7 to 9 a.m. and offers a local alternative to the big three networks' morning programs.
 In addition to its primary studios, it operates a Twin Cities bureau on East Lincoln Street in Bloomington (that were WYZZ's studios prior to entering into a LMA with WMBD).

 On January 6, 2019, WMBD received a new graphics package and adopted the "Aerial" theme.